Punta Sarsassi

-WARNING: Winter hiking, like all outdoor activities, can be dangerous.
+WARNING: Winter hiking, like all outdoor activities, is potentially dangerous.

-You must be properly equipped and know how to use an avalanche transceiver (ARVA/ABEAC).
+Proper equipment is required, and participants must know how to use an avalanche transceiver (ARTVA).

 Information